ckaestne/seaibib/README.md

 Bakshy, Eytan, Dean Eckles, and Michael S. Bernstein. "[Designing and deploying online field experiments](https://dl.acm.org/doi/pdf/10.1145/2566486.2567967)."
 In Proceedings of the 23rd international conference on World wide web, pp. 283-292.
 2014.

 > Two papers discussing infrastructure for A/B testing (which is a good foundation and frequently used for testing ML systems in production) at Google and Facebook.
 More focused on infrastructure around it, but useful for getting into a discussion on how to test in production.

+Ashmore, Rob, Radu Calinescu, and Colin Paterson. "[Assuring the machine learning lifecycle: Desiderata, methods, and challenges](https://arxiv.org/abs/1905.04223)." arXiv preprint arXiv:1905.04223.
+2019.

+> Survey on testing in machine learning, going through the stages of an ML pipeline.
+Many pointers and reasonable organization.
+Seems more from an ML perspective than an SE perspective, but broadly covers many aspects including data aquisition, data quality, robustness, safety, monitoring, and so forth.
+A little vague on specifications as usual and little focus on the overall system quality.
+No information research process.

-Zhang, Jie M., Mark Harman, Lei Ma, and Yang Liu.
-2019. “[Machine Learning Testing: Survey, Landscapes and Horizons](http://arxiv.org/abs/1906.10742).” arXiv [cs.LG]. arXiv.
+Zhang, Jie M., Mark Harman, Lei Ma, and Yang Liu. “[Machine Learning Testing: Survey, Landscapes and Horizons](http://arxiv.org/abs/1906.10742).” arXiv preprint 1906.10742.
+2019 (to appear in TSE)

-> Broad survey on testing in machine learning.
+> Another broad survey on testing in machine learning.
 Includes many pointers, including different test strategies and different kinds of testing.
 While the pointers are useful, I was frustrated with many descriptions, definitions, and classifications and find little synthesis in this paper; e.g., I was hoping for clearer definitions of "ML bug", "data bug" or a clear discussion of specifications.
 Grey literature is not discussed either.

 ### (Model Invariants)